mdang/ga-lessons/events-and-event-handling/LESSON.md

 Actions that are generally out of our control like user interactions and web pages being fully loaded result in DOM events to give developers a chance to respond to them.
 Event handlers are functions that capture these events and take action on them.

 #### Why
-DOM events allow us to create rich and interactive web experiences that users have come to expect.
+DOM events allow us to create the rich and interactive web experiences that users have come to expect in today's websites.

 ### I do, we do, you do
 Notes: